bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

    019616]

 5. Canada, *Annual Report of the Department of Indian Affairs, 1903*, 342–343.
-For other examples of

-   the emphasis on religious training in the schools, see: Canada, Annual Report of the Department of Indian Affairs, 1887, 27–28; Canada, *Annual Report of the Department of Indian Affairs, 1910*, 433–434; Canada, *Annual Report of the Department of Indian Affairs, 1890*, 119; Canada, *Annual Report of the Department of Indian Affairs, 1900*, 323.
+For other examples of the emphasis on religious training in the schools, see: Canada, Annual Report of the Department of Indian Affairs, 1887, 27–28; Canada, *Annual Report of the Department of Indian Affairs, 1910*, 433–434; Canada, *Annual Report of the Department of Indian Affairs, 1890*, 119; Canada, *Annual Report of the Department of Indian Affairs, 1900*, 323.
 Canada, *Annual Report of the Department of Indian Affairs, 1901*, 317, 320.

 6. Moine, *My Life in a Residential School*, n.p.

-7. TRC, NRA, The Presbyterian Church in Canada Archives, Toronto, ON, Tyler Bjornson File, ‘Pres-

-   byterian Research,’ “Presbyterian Indian Residential School Staff Handbook,” 1.
+7. TRC, NRA, The Presbyterian Church in Canada Archives, Toronto, ON, Tyler Bjornson File, ‘Presbyterian Research,’ “Presbyterian Indian Residential School Staff Handbook,” 1.
 [IRC-041206]

 8. For Kelly, see: Morley, *Roar of the Breakers*, 57, 158.
-For Ahenakew, see: Ahenakew, *Voices of the*
+For Ahenakew, see: Ahenakew, *Voices of the* Plains Cree*, 14–24.

-   *Plains Cree*, 14–24.
 For Kennedy, see: Canada, *Annual Report of the Department of Indian Affairs, 1902*, 194.
 For Dion, see: Dion, *My Tribe the Crees*, 156–163.
 For Johnson, see: Johnston, *Buckskin & Broadcloth*, 46.
 For Lickers, see: “Norman Lickers First Ontario Indian Lawyer,” *Brantford Exposi- tor*, November 18, 1938, quoted in Briggs, “Legal Professionalism,” 2.

 9. Canada, Special Joint Committee, 1947, 747.

-10. TRC, AVS, David Charleson, Statement to the Truth and Reconciliation Commission of Canada,

-    Deroche, British Columbia, 20 January 2010, Statement Number: 2011-5043.
+10. TRC, AVS, David Charleson, Statement to the Truth and Reconciliation Commission of Canada, Deroche, British Columbia, 20 January 2010, Statement Number: 2011-5043.

-11. TRC, AVS, Isabelle Whitford, Statement to the Truth and Reconciliation Commission of Canada,

-    Keeseekoowenin First Nation, Manitoba, 28 May 2010, Statement Number: S-KFN-MB-01-004.
+11. TRC, AVS, Isabelle Whitford, Statement to the Truth and Reconciliation Commission of Canada, Keeseekoowenin First Nation, Manitoba, 28 May 2010, Statement Number: S-KFN-MB-01-004.

-12. TRC, AVS, Betsy Olson, Statement to the Truth and Reconciliation Commission of Canada, Saska-

-    toon, Saskatchewan, 21 June 2012, Statement Number: 2011-4378.
+12. TRC, AVS, Betsy Olson, Statement to the Truth and Reconciliation Commission of Canada, Saskatoon, Saskatchewan, 21 June 2012, Statement Number: 2011-4378.

-13. TRC, AVS, Leona Agawa, Statement to the Truth and Reconciliation Commission of Canada, Sault
+13. TRC, AVS, Leona Agawa, Statement to the Truth and Reconciliation Commission of Canada, Sault Ste.

-    Ste.
 Marie, Ontario, 6 November 2010, Statement Number: 01-ON-4-6NOV10-006.

 14. Canada, *Annual Report of the Department of Indian Affairs, 1921*, 28.

-15. TRC, NRA, Library and Archives Canada, RG10, volume 6014, file 1-1-6 MAN, part 1, Duncan

-    Campbell Scott to Mr. Meighen, 1 June 1920.
+15. TRC, NRA, Library and Archives Canada, RG10, volume 6014, file 1-1-6 MAN, part 1, Duncan Campbell Scott to Mr. Meighen, 1 June 1920.
 [NCA-002403]

-16. Canada, Special Joint Committee, *Minutes of Evidence*, D. F. Brown Presiding, 15 April 1947,
+16. Canada, Special Joint Committee, *Minutes of Evidence*, D. F. Brown Presiding, 15 April 1947, 483–484.

-    483–484.

 17. Canada, Special Joint Committee, *Minutes of Evidence*, D .F.
 Brown Presiding, 17 April 1947, 505.

-18. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn,

-    “Northern Education: Facade for Failure,” *Variables: the Journal of the Sociology Club* (University of

-    Alberta) 2, no. 1 (February 1963): 16.
+18. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn, “Northern Education: Facade for Failure,” *Variables: the Journal of the Sociology Club* (University of Alberta) 2, no. 1 (February 1963): 16.
 [NCA-005960]

-19. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn,

-    “Northern Education: Facade for Failure.” *Variables: the Journal of the Sociology Club* (University of

-    Alberta) 2, no. 1 (February 1963): 17.
+19. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn, “Northern Education: Facade for Failure.” *Variables: the Journal of the Sociology Club* (University of Alberta) 2, no. 1 (February 1963): 17.
 [NCA-005960]

-20. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn,

-    “Northern Education: Facade for Failure.” *Variables: the Journal of the Sociology Club* (University of Alberta) 2, no. 1 (February 1963): 18.
+20. TRC, NRA, Library and Archives Canada, RG85, volume 1338, file 600-1-1, part 19, D. W. Hepburn, “Northern Education: Facade for Failure.” *Variables: the Journal of the Sociology Club* (University of Alberta) 2, no. 1 (February 1963): 18.
 [NCA-005960]

 21. TRC, NRA, National Archives of Canada, RG10, volume 8760, file 901/25-1, part 2, R. F. Davey to Director, 14 March 1956, 4.
 [AEMR-120651]

-22. See, for example: TRC, NRA, DIAND, file 1/25-1 (E.10), “Report on Textbooks,” 6–9; [AE- MR-019193A] Commission Parent, *Rapport de la Commission royale d’enquête sur l’enseignement dans la province de Québec*, volume 3, *L’administration de l’enseignement*, part B, “Diversité religieuse, culturelle, et unité de l’administration,” http://classiques.uqac.ca/contemporains/ quebec_commission_parent/rapport_parent_4/rapport_parent_vol_4.pdf, paragraph 210 (accessed 7 August 2012); TRC, NRA, DIAND, file 1/25-1 (E.10), “Report on Textbooks,”
-    6–9; [AEMR-019193A] Vanderburgh, The Canadian Indian.
+22. See, for example: TRC, NRA, DIAND, file 1/25-1 (E.10), “Report on Textbooks,” 6–9; [AE- MR-019193A] Commission Parent, *Rapport de la Commission royale d’enquête sur l’enseignement dans la province de Québec*, volume 3, *L’administration de l’enseignement*, part B, “Diversité religieuse, culturelle, et unité de l’administration,” http://classiques.uqac.ca/contemporains/ quebec_commission_parent/rapport_parent_4/rapport_parent_vol_4.pdf, paragraph 210 (accessed 7 August 2012); TRC, NRA, DIAND, file 1/25-1 (E.10), “Report on Textbooks,” 6–9; [AEMR-019193A] Vanderburgh, The Canadian Indian.

 23. TRC, NRA, DIAND, file 1/25-1 (E.10), “Report on Textbooks,” 1–6.
 [AEMR-019193A]

-24. TRC, AVS, Mary Courchene, Statement to the Truth and Reconciliation Commission of Canada,

-    Pine Creek First Nation, Manitoba, 28 November 2011, Statement Number: 2011-2515.
+24. TRC, AVS, Mary Courchene, Statement to the Truth and Reconciliation Commission of Canada, Pine Creek First Nation, Manitoba, 28 November 2011, Statement Number: 2011-2515.

-25. TRC, AVS, Lorna Cochrane, Statement to the Truth and Reconciliation Commission of Canada,

-    Winnipeg, Manitoba, 18 June 2010, Statement Number: SC110.
+25. TRC, AVS, Lorna Cochrane, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 18 June 2010, Statement Number: SC110.

 26. Elias, “Lillian Elias,” 51.

-27. See, for example: TRC, AVS, Victoria McIntosh, Statement to the Truth and Reconciliation Com-

-    mission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-123.
+27. See, for example: TRC, AVS, Victoria McIntosh, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-123.

-28. TRC, AVS, Walter Jones, Statement to the Truth and Reconciliation Commission of Canada, Victo-

-    ria, British Columbia, 14 April 2012, Statement Number: 2011-4008.
+28. TRC, AVS, Walter Jones, Statement to the Truth and Reconciliation Commission of Canada, Victoria, British Columbia, 14 April 2012, Statement Number: 2011-4008.

 29. Pigott, “The Leadership Factory,” B3.